 - Nitrogen deficiency usually causes chlorosis, interveinal in hardwoods.
 Also slow growth, stunted leaves.
-Nitrogen is highly mobile in the plant, and new growth gets first priority, so chlorosis may be most in older growth.
+Nitrogen is highly mobile in the plant, and new growth gets first priority, so chlorosis may occur most in older foliage.
 Nitrogen is frequently limiting, and symptoms of deficiency can sometimes be seen in nature.

 - Iron deficiency also causes chlorosis, but iron is immobile once put to use in the plant, so symptoms show up more in the newest foliage.
 In the soil, iron is most soluble at low pH.
 Trees adapted to low pH often experience iron deficiency when grown in soil that is too alkaline.

 More general information is available on abiotic diseases and injury.

 - 1.Agrios GN.
 1997.
 Plant Pathology.
 San Diego: Academic Press.
 635 pp. 4th ed.

 - 2.Cramer GR, Läuchli A, Lüttge U. 2004.
 Sodium-calcium interactions under salinity stress.
 In: Salinity: Environment – Plants – Molecules, pp. 205–227.
 Dordrecht: Kluwer Academic Publishers <https://pdfs.semanticscholar.org/4e79/80be3c4a28e74ecd875878d062e321d5c1c2.pdf>.

 - 3.Goodrich BA, Jacobi WR.
 2012.
 Foliar damage, ion content, and mortality rate of five common roadside tree species treated with soil applications of magnesium chloride.
 Water Air and Soil Pollution 223(2):847–862 <10.1007/s11270-011-0907-5>.